Omaha Schools with HVAC Programs

 This 18-month program is evenly divided between academic coursework and hands-on training.
 Students who complete the program can pursue careers in service, maintenance, installation, sales and maintenance of HVAC systems.
 The curriculum teaches students about refrigeration theory, HVAC welding practices, heat pump principles, HVAC systems and controls, EPA refrigerant certification and troubleshooting techniques.

-Required courses include hydronic theory, sheet metal and piping practices.
+Required courses include hydronic heating, sheet metal and piping practices.
 Students must complete an internship and cooperative experience toward the end of the program.
 During the cooperative education experience, students receive paid training to assist them with paying for the program.